 But every now and then you will probably need to draw a line in the sand as a kind of benchmark.
 What is the project status at this particular moment in time?
-Here we’re looking at things like your thoughts on the project issues and other commentary that you feel is important.
-A project status report is a simple way to add your comments together with the information already available in the project site to paint a complete picture for project stakeholders.
+This is where a Project Status Report comes in handy.

 The fact that status reporting is so easy in SharePoint means that Project Managers do not have to spend so much time chasing down team members for updates and instead can spend more time using the information to track and re-plan the project!
-Let’s look at a process to create simple project status reports in SharePoint.

-Remember my SharePoint project site mimics an amount of project management, and in this case, under the ‘Control’ phase on the Quick Launch, you see that I have a section for Status Reporting.
+Under the ‘Execute Control’ phase on the Quick Launch, you see that I have a section for Status Reports.
 It is here that I would be able to add my own thoughts to the KPIs already available in the project site.

 You can see there are a few other status reports already, but they’re out of date so we want a more recent picture.
-Simply add a new item to this list.

 So you save that information and you have a status report.
 Remember we’re already reporting on project metrics automatically, so that information is pulled in from other areas of the project site.